ablejec/animatoR/README.md

 Support for Animated Graphics in Base R Graphics

 Enable plotting of graphics elements (e.g. points, lines, segments) in any position between two predefined positions.
-The central function is `animator()` which takes care about the repeting plotting of graphical elements in different positions.
+The central function `animator()` takes care about the repeated plotting of graphical elements at different positions.
 As a simple example, user can define the starting and ending position of a point and `animator()` will produce plots of the point between those positions.
 The result is an animated impression of the point moving along the screen.